Historia Croylandensis

 The Historia Croylandensis contains a history of the Croyland Abbey dating back to the 9th century.
 It also contains basic letters which should prove the basic rights of the monastery.

 The work is in reality a fake work created to win a lawsuit in 1413 for property rights.
 Together with the basic letters, the Croyland Abbey won the legal dispute with these documents.

 Historically, Historia Croylandensis has long been considered a source of mediaeval lifestyle in England.
 Only in the 19th century was the work recognized as a forgery.
 It was noticeable that some monks were reported to be 140 years old.
 Furthermore, several had studied in Oxford, although the university was not founded in truth.

-manuscripts
+Manuscripts

 The original of the Historia Croylandensis is not known.
 There are several traditions.
 The fragmentary "British Library (BL) Cotton MS Ortho B xiij" (15th century) and "BL Arundel 178" (16th century).